Alluxio/alluxio/docs/en/compute/Presto.md

 #### Example: connect to Alluxio with HA

-If the Alluxio HA cluster is using embedded-journal-based leader election, set the Alluxio cluster properties appropriately in an `alluxio-site.properties` file which is on the classpath.
+If the Alluxio HA cluster uses internal leader election, set the Alluxio cluster property appropriately in the `alluxio-site.properties` file which is on the classpath.

 ```properties
 alluxio.master.rpc.addresses=master_hostname_1:19998,master_hostname_2:19998,master_hostname_3:19998
 ```

-Alternatively you can add the properties to the Hadoop `core-site.xml` configuration which is contained by `hive.config.resources`.
+Alternatively you can add the property to the Hadoop `core-site.xml` configuration which is contained by `hive.config.resources`.

 ```xml